-To view the following window, click L2 Features > FDB > Static FDB Settings > Multicast Static FDB Settings, as show below:
+To view the following window, click L2 Features > FDB > Static FDB Settings > Multicast Static FDB Settings as shown below:

-Figure 4-43 Multicast Static FDB Settings window
+Figure 4-38 Multicast Static FDB Settings window

 Parameter Description VID The VLAN ID of the VLAN the corresponding MAC address belongs to.
-Multicast MAC Address Enter the multicast MAC address to be added to the static forwarding table.
-Addresses in the range of 01-80-C2-XX-XX-XX are reserved for BPDU, 01-00-5E-XX-XX-XX are reserved for IPv4 multicast MAC address, and 33-33-XX-XX-XX are reserved for IPv6 multicast MAC address.
-Unit Select the unit you want to configure.
+Multicast MAC Address The static destination MAC address of the multicast packets.
+This must be a multicast MAC address.
 Port Allows the selection of ports that will be members of the static multicast group and ports that are either forbidden from joining dynamically, or that can join the multicast group dynamically, using GMRP.
 The options are: None - No restrictions on the port dynamically joining the multicast group.
 When None is chosen, the port will not be a member of the Static Multicast Group.
 Click the All button to select all the ports.
 Egress - The port is a static member of the multicast group.
 Click the All button to select all the ports.